 This is done to lessen the discomfort that the grain causes to the oyster’s delicate body.
 When it produces several layers of this material, a stunning white, silky spherical pearl is created.

 To get more pearls, people started deliberately putting a grain of sand or a small bead inside the Oysters.
-The idea succeeded, and more and more pearls could be produced by using this method.
+The plan worked, and by applying this technique, more and more pearls could be created.
 These are called cultured pearls and are the same as natural pearls, the only difference being that the process of producing pearls is artificially or deliberately induced.